kyagrd/appi-lprolog/README.md

 More solutions (y/n)? y

 no (more) solutions

+kyagrd@kyagrd:~/github/kyagrd/appi-lprolog$ time (echo y | ~/github/teyjus/teyjus/tjsim appi -s "subst' X M (if (vr X) (vr X) zero zero) N.")

+The answer substitution:
+N = if M M zero zero
+M = M
+X = X

+More solutions (y/n)?
+no (more) solutions

+[appi] ?-

+real    0m0.004s
+user    0m0.000s
+sys     0m0.000s
 ```

-However, the Abella prover is incredibily slow to run quires like above (`appi.thm` file contains the quries comparable to above).
-It takes more than 1 hour and I gave up wating for the result, even with CPU power of the HP Z440 workstation powered by Intel's Zeon processor with a lot of cores.
+However, the Abella prover is incredibily slow complete proof searches that corresponds to the queries above (the proof script `appi.thm` file contains the theorems comparable to above).
+It takes more than 1 hour to run the proof scrhipt and I gave up wating for the result, even with CPU power of the HP Z440 workstation powered by Intel's Zeon processor with a lot of cores.
 I'm quite sure that it is not going into an infinite loop because when I cut down the syntax of the applied pi-calculus process, say leaving only `zero` and `if` processes, then it comes back in about 10 miniutes.
 Below is the console output of runing `appi.thm` with Abella.
+(Using the Query command is pretty much the same because it must be using pretty much the same inference enginge as the search tactic.)

 ```
 kyagrd@kyagrd:~/github/kyagrd/appi-lprolog$ abella appi.thm